 "After"/"You Know You Know" were reviewed (both sides "good") on August 19, along with the Chantels' "He's Gone," the Blue Notes' "Wagon Wheels," the Miller Sisters' "Crazy Billboard Song," and the Don Juans' "Calypso Beat."

 When their fourth record got nowhere, the group decided to call it quits, breaking up in early 1958.
 But Toy Walton decided to try it again, getting Herb Fisher back, along with Wilbert Hess Dobson (baritone), Joe Woodley (baritone) and Johnny Terry (bass).
-Calling themselves the Links, they recorded "She's The One" for the Teenage label in 1958.
+Calling themselves the Links, they recorded "She's The One"/"Baby" for the Teenage label in 1958.
 They lasted for about a year, and then Toy and Johnny Terry formed the Knickerbockers with Roosevelt "Tippie" Hubbard (tenor) and Alonzo Simmons (baritone).
 They were together for a couple of years, but never recorded.
-(In early 1963, Johnny Terry became bass of the Drifters.)
+(In early 1963, Johnny Terry would become bass of the Drifters.)
 Toy and Tippie, who had been moonlighting part time with both Harmon Bethea's Cap-Tans and Harold Lucas' Clovers, now joined the Clovers full time.
 The fourth member was Robert Russell, once tenor lead of the Bachelors, who was now singing bass.